 The actual slope infrastructure at Portillo is relatively small, 12 lifts serving 23 slopes.
 Of these 10% are for beginners, 70% for intermediate/advanced and 20% for experts.
 Though there is some serious off-piste to add to this.

 The only people on the slopes are the hotel guests so there is never a queue on any lift.

 There is nothing to stop you returning again and again to the same slope to improve your technique, choose different descents or just enjoy skiing in the high Andes.

-The three sling shot lifts are as thrilling on the way up as the skiing on the way down and one of them services the straight kilometer where the world downhill speed record was once set.
+The three slingshot lifts are as thrilling on the way up as the skiing on the way down and one of the services the straight kilometer where the world downhill speed record was once set.

 Portillo also has excellent teaching staff on hand – mainly from North American resorts.